shaylanmasson/shaylanmasson.github.io/pages/about.md

 id: about
 thumbnail: /images/uploads/me.jpg
 ---
 <h3>Hi, I'm Shaylan!</h3>

 I am currently in my second year of the User Experience Design program at Wilfrid Laurier University.
 Since a very young age I have had a create mind and a passion for making things.
 Outside of my class projects I enjoy decorating cakes, taking photos and DIY projects.

+In high school I took a housing and design course as well as Technological design which was when I realized that I wanted to pursue a career in design.
+I looked into a few options before I found the User Experience Design program at Wilfrid Laurier and decided that was right for me.

 I am passionate about making products more user friendly for everyone!